 Taku Izubuchi, Physics Department's High Energy Physics Group

 Taku Izubuchi’s pioneering computations have been essential for a deeper understanding of our physical world.

-Taku has a deep understanding of particle physics, quantum field theory, and advanced computing methods.
+Izubuchi has a deep understanding of particle physics, quantum field theory, and advanced computing methods.
 He is internationally recognized for advancing the field of lattice gauge theory, based on his use of high-performance computing and frontier supercomputing facilities.
 His results for hadronic contributions to the muon g-2 and direct CP violation in kaon decays are major achievements in the field.

-Taku's “all-mode averaging” technique has reduced the computational cost to obtain reliable predictions by more than an order of magnitude.
+Izubuchi's “all-mode averaging” technique has reduced the computational cost to obtain reliable predictions by more than an order of magnitude.
 This is a remarkable advance.
 It makes other calculations that were prohibitively costly now possible.

-Taku's research has significant synergy with research groups at Brookhaven, including the Nuclear Theory group, the RIKEN BNL Research Center, and Computational Science Initiative.
+Izubuchi's research has significant synergy with research groups at Brookhaven, including the Nuclear Theory group, the RIKEN BNL Research Center, and Computational Science Initiative.
 Taku also mentors postdocs and students, maintaining collaborations with academic institutions in the region, including Stony Brook, Columbia, and the University of Connecticut.